 First Nations Connectivity

-What are some of the advantages a wired-to-the-premises fiber optic network can provide?
+What are some of the advantages a community wired-to-the-premises fiber optic network can provide?
 Improved emergency services and healthcare, as well as educational and economic opportunities are just some of the benefits.

 Here’s how one Nuu-chah-nulth First Nations built a fast, secure, and healthy wired network.